From Firm Founder Sheryl Axelrod:

 I launched TLAA’s Women’s Initiative to help women succeed.
 “Backwards in Heels: a Panel of Women Lawyers Share Experiences and Strategies for Success,” was born of that goal.
 Temple Law Dean JoAnne Epps moderated the panel of female graduates from diverse fields.
 We gave the audience specific, concrete tips they can use to get ahead.

-Pictured in the middle photograph from left to right are: “Backwards in Heels” event Co-Chair and Hostess Vanessa McGrath (who was Law Clerk to Pennsylvania Supreme Court Justice Thomas Saylor at the time), event Co-Chair and Large Law Firm Panelist Mairi Luce (a partner at Duane Morris LLP), Pro Bono and Criminal Law Attorney Panelist Marissa Boyers Bluestine (Executive Director of the Pennsylvania Innocence Project), moderator Temple Law Dean JoAnne Epps, myself as an event Co-Chair and Small Law Firm Panelist (in my roles as Founder of The Axelrod Firm and President of TLAA), and In-House Counsel Panelist Sophia Lee (Chief Counsel of Litigation at Sunoco).
+Pictured in the middle photograph from the TLAA Women’s Initiative event, “Backwards in Heels” are, from left to right: event Co-Chair Vanessa McGrath, event Co-Chair and Large Law Firm Panelist Mairi Luce (a partner at Duane Morris LLP), Pro Bono and Criminal Law Attorney Panelist Marissa Boyers Bluestine (Executive Director of the Pennsylvania Innocence Project), moderator Temple Law Dean JoAnne Epps, myself as an event Co-Chair and Small Law Firm Panelist (in my roles as Founder of The Axelrod Firm and President of TLAA), and In-House Counsel Panelist Sophia Lee (then Chief Counsel of Litigation at Sunoco).

 In 2013, I founded the TLAA Women’s Champion Award which recognizes an outstanding Temple Law graduate who has demonstrated a commitment to the progress and equality of women in the legal profession, has been influential in leading other women lawyers on the path to success, and uses her position and influence to inspire, mentor, advance, promote, and encourage women to achieve excellence in the profession.
 In 2016, after my term as President of TLAA and a co-chair of the TLAA Women’s Initiative ended, I am honored to report that I was chosen to receive this wonderful award.
 Pictured in the top photograph is Ken Spivack, who was President of TLAA at the time, bestowing the award upon me.